 Recent high school graduates may be eligible for college credit for selected child care vocational skills courses completed in high school.

 Moraine Valley Community College offers the Director Credential—Level 1, ECE—Level 4, and Infant/Toddler—Level 4.

 Nature of Work—This program trains you for employment in child care and day care centers as teachers, aides, and directors.
 Directors must be at least 21 years old; teachers must be 19.

 Related Job Titles—Child care teacher, early childhood teacher, preschool teacher, nursery school teacher, day care worker, center director, child care director, aide, and assistant

-Employment of child care workers is projected to increase by 11 percent between 2008 and 2018, which is faster than the average for all occupations.
+Employment Outlook—Employment of child care workers is projected to increase by 20 percent between 2010 and 2020, which is faster than the average for all occupations.
 Child care workers will have a very large number of new jobs arise, almost 142,100 over the decade projected.
 The proportion of children being cared for exclusively by parents or other relatives is likely to continue to decline, spurring demand for additional child care workers.
 Concern about the safety and supervision of school-aged children during nonschool hours also should increase demand for before- and after-school programs and the child care workers who staff them.